bup/bup/Documentation/bup-index.md

     (may be repeated).
 Ignore completely empty lines.

 \--no-check-device
-:   don't mark a an entry invalid if the device number (stat(2)
+:   don't mark an entry invalid if the device number (stat(2) st_dev)
-    st_dev) changes.
-This can be useful when indexing remote, automounted, or (LVM) snapshot filesystems.
+    changes.
+This can be useful when indexing remote, automounted, or snapshot filesystems (LVM, Btrfs, etc.), where the device number isn't fixed.

 -v, \--verbose
 :   increase log output during update (can be used more